 I earned a PhD in neuroscience.
 I shed some light on a small corner of our understanding of depression.
 I coached a team of girls to believe they could do anything, and hopefully that extends into the rest of their lives.
 Chip’s memory still moves me, and I try to honor it.
 I did my best I think, in research, in coaching, in writing.
 I didn’t get what I was after per se, but I can see I’m fortunate to get what I got.
 It might sound like a cop out, but I suppose your best is all you can do.
 No use worrying about it though.
 It’s either enough, or it’s not enough; it’s just what it is.

-If you want to learn more about the brain in depression then check out my book The Upward Spiral: Using Neuroscience to Reverse the Course of Depression, One Small Change at a Time (Now available for pre-order on Amazon).
-Release date: March, 1 2015.
+If you want to learn more about the brain in depression then check out my book The Upward Spiral: Using Neuroscience to Reverse the Course of Depression, One Small Change at a Time (Now available on kindle, audiobook and in bookstores everywhere).